 - Gaius has a Secret Diary in Rune Factory 3 that you can try to read, but you won't succeed.
 If he happens to catch you at it he'll admit that he can't always read it either.

 - Dan Vs. goes back and forth on this.
 Various characters have stated that Dan's handwriting is horrible, yet any time his writing actually shows up, it's perfectly legible.
-Lampshaded (probably) in "The Salvation Armed Forces," where Chris reads a letter from Dan, including the illegible parts ("...even thrumyurg betrayed me, with your cowardice and flurgle..."), only for the letter to show up on screen, with the "illegible" parts clearly written out.
+Lampshaded (probably) in "Dan Vs. The Salvation Armed Forces", where Chris reads a letter from Dan, including the illegible parts ("...even thrumyurg betrayed me, with your cowardice and flurgle..."), only for the letter to show up on screen, with the "illegible" parts clearly written out.
 Of course, it's possible that it's only visible to the viewer because we're seeing the show's universe from Dan's perspective, and he can read it just fine.

 - In Sheep in the Big City, General Specific's handwriting is implied to be this.
 Farmer John claims that it "looks like a chicken walked in ink."

 - The infamous note Oscar Wilde's lover's father passed to Wilde at a party.
 The handwriting became very important during Wilde's libel trial against the Marquess of Queensbury (the father).
 Wilde claimed that the note read "poncing sodomite" and the Marquess claimed it read "posing sodomite" (because as the line does not actually call Wilde gay — only "acting" gay — it is easier to defend in court).

 - German pharmacologist Otto Loewi had a dream that gave him a key insight into the mechanism by which nerve impulses travel across synapses.
 He wrote down the idea and went back to sleep... only to find himself unable to read the scribbled note in the morning.
 Fortunately, he had the dream again the next night; this time, he immediately went to the lab to do an experiment that confirmed his theory.